-Treat email like any other official company document.
+Treat emails like any other official company document.
 Read it before you send it.
 Spelling and grammar errors are just as unfortunate in email as anywhere else in your corporate correspondence.

-Pay special mind to potentially mistaken assumptions, the tone and inappropriate remarks.
-We utilize email since it is quick and simple yet decisively that quickness may cause more inconvenience than you anticipated!
+Pay special mind to potentially mistaken assumptions, tone, and inappropriate remarks.
+We utilize email since it is quick and simple.
+However, that quickness may cause more inconvenience than you anticipated.

 Rule 7 – Confidential information